Programme/Approved Electives for 2021/22

 Intended Learning Outcomes

-understand some TV news and current affairs programmes. will be achieved by assessments: 1,4understand contemporary literary prose. will be achieved by assessments: 1,2take an active part in discussion in familiar contexts. will be achieved by assessments: 1,3present clear, detailed descriptions on a wide range of subjects related to their field of interest. will be achieved by assessments: 1,3write clear text, expressing points of view. will be achieved by assessments: 1,2demonstrate very accurate usage of the language with regard to register, vocabulary, grammar and style. will be achieved by assessments: 1,2,3understand and discuss with reference to sources a variety of cultural issues that have shaped contemporary France and the French speaking world. will be achieved by assessments: 1,2,3exploit resources to research topics (online newspapers, French webpages, current affairs programmes etc) will be achieved by assessments: 1reflect on their language learning process and deploy language learning strategies appropriate to their level of competence will be achieved by assessments: 1
+understand some TV news and current affairs programmes: 1,2take an active part in discussion in familiar contexts: 1present clear, detailed descriptions on a wide range of subjects related to their field of interest: 1,2write clear text, expressing points of view: 2demonstrate very accurate usage of the language with regard to register, vocabulary, grammar and style: 1,2understand and discuss with reference to sources a variety of cultural issues that have shaped contemporary France and the French speaking world: 1exploit resources to research topics (online newspapers, French webpages, current affairs programmes etc): 2understand contemporary literary prose: 1,2

 Description of Module Assessment